 South Blue Hill, Maine

 A heavy timber frame was chosen as the structural system.
 The traditional forms of timber construction were abstracted to update the look of the frame.
-Connections were concealed, traditional knee braces eliminated, and lateral loads were transferred to the foundation via engineered lumber and the internal shear blocks as spatial dividers.
+Connections were concealed, traditional knee braces eliminated, lateral loads transferred to the foundation via engineered lumber, and internal shear blocks used as spatial dividers.

 View of main entry and connector.